sara-sabr/ITStrategy/_pages/en/resources.md

 These materials are meant to be sources of inspiration, guidance, or policies that we need to consider when crafting our strategies.

-Some of that content may only be available on GC/ESDC network so if the link doesn't work externally, we apologize for the inconvenience.

 Don't hesitate to send us proposals of books, articles, videos or even policies!

 ## {{ tables[0].name[page.lang] }}